-Our regular “How is Bolton Doing?” sessions bring together parents and carers and Bolton professionals in an informal session.
+Our “How is Bolton Doing?” sessions bring together parents and carers and Bolton professionals in informal sessions.
 Parents and carers are able to share their views and experiences directly with the SEND professionals who can make a difference locally.
 Sometimes these kind of sessions are called focus groups, or listening groups; the key point of them is that professionals attend to do the listening and parents and carers do the talking.
 Find out more about the sessions and also when our next ones are…

 At the session we invite professionals to come and be part of the conversation, we have a very good response to this in Bolton, we have had representatives from the council, education, health and social care.
 Additionally we also include what is discussed at the sessions in our regular feedback to the LA SEND Steering Group.